J. B. Priestley visits Tunstall

 Writer and broadcaster, John Boynton Priestley made his first visit to The Potteries in 1933 when he was writing English Journey, a personalised semi-documentary account of life in England.

-Unwilling to admit defeat, he decided to try again when he visited Wedgwood.
-John persuaded the company to let him throw a vase.
+Unwilling to admit defeat, John decided to try again when he went to Wedgwood where he persuaded the company to let him throw a vase.

 Did you know that Adams had two potbanks in Tunstall?
 The one called Greengates was near Christ Church.
 The other called Greenfield was in Furlong Road.
 Both factories were demolished many years ago.

-If you have memories of these factories or photographs of them and the ware they made which you would like to share please email David at firstname.lastname@example.org or visit Memory Lane in Tunstall Market on Wednesdays, Fridays and Saturdays.
+If you have memories of these factories or photographs of them and the ware they made that you would like to share with people living in Tunstall, please email David Martin at email@example.com or visit Memory Lane in Tunstall Market on Wednesdays, Fridays and Saturdays.